-Do you wonder whether your irritable, moody, unhappy adolescent might actually be teen depressed?
+Do you wonder whether your irritable, moody, unhappy teen / adolescent might actually be depressed?
 Most teens feel unhappy at times.
 Then add hormones to the mix.
-Coupled with other changes happening in a teen’s life and it’s easy to see why their moods swing like a pendulum.
+Coupled that with other changes happening in a teen’s life and it’s easy to see why their moods swing like a pendulum.

 Symptoms of teen depression: